rust-lang/rfcs/text/0000-pi-types.md

 Runtime calls are parameterized over runtime values.
 These allows the compiler to semantically reason about the value of some variable.
-Thus, the bound can be enforced on compile time, by making sure the statements of the value iplies whatever bound that must be satisfied.
+Thus, the bound can be enforced on compile time, by making sure the statements of the value implies whatever bound that must be satisfied.

 #### Advantages and tradeoffs